Scuba diving safety during the Coronavirus epedemic

 Scuba operators that rent gear are already taking extra precautions to keep gear sterilized, ask them about their cleaning procedures.

 Ultimately it is your responsibility to keep yourself safe so some ideas on how to achieve this:

 - If you are a vacation diver that rents absolutely everything then now is the time to purchase your own Mask / Snorkel.

 - Carry your own sterilizing wipes, can be used on mouthpieces, oral inflators, masks and snorkels.

 - Carry your own hand sanitizer.

 - Stay away from any “communal” rinse, defog or anything else that is shared.

 I know a number of divers that because of underlying health risks have for years carried their own replacement mouthpieces for rental regulators to minimize the chances of infection.

-Back in February the dive operator I work with extended our normal daily cleaning routine to include an extra sterilization procedure, we also insisted on hand sterilization when boarding the boat and during briefings and emphasised the need for minimising contact.
+Back in February the dive operator I work with extended our normal daily cleaning routine to include an extra sterilization procedure, we also insisted on hand sterilization when boarding the boat and during briefings and emphasized the need for minimizing contact.